 AT ski boots have a tough job to do.
 Ideally, they are flexible and light for the uphill, stiff and responsive on the way down, and comfortable and warm throughout.
 Many of these attributes are at odds with one another, and optimizing for one decreases performance in another.
 This inevitable compromise makes your shopping difficult.
 Where along the spectrum from easy uphill performance to optimal downhill control do you fit?
 How do you decode manufacturer's terminology, short in-person demo trials, and online reviews to make your choice?

 In recent years, as backcountry skiing has taken off, equipment has steadily improved.
 Thirty-some years ago “AT boots” were either glorified ice climbing boots, or alpine race boots with a rubber sole.
-By fifteen years ago there were a handful of rudimentary products one could choose from.
+By twenty years ago there were a handful of rudimentary products one could choose from.
 These foundational AT ski boots aimed for a perfect balance of uphill and downhill performance, without excelling at either.
 The past decade has seen a major and accelerating increase in the quality and quantity of options.
 Progress has occurred in three main directions, with boots falling into three corresponding categories.
 Boot improvement has come in terms of weight, ski performance, and touring range of motion.
 Many products are better in all three categories than boots of just a few years past.

 The Types of AT Ski Boots Available